openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 If chosen model has specific values of these parameters, create another configuration file with custom operations and use it for conversion.

-To generate the IR of the YOLOv1 model, provide TensorFlow YOLOv1 or YOLOv2 model to Model Conversion API with the following parameters:
+To generate the IR of the YOLOv1 model, provide TensorFlow YOLOv1 or YOLOv2 model to model conversion API with the following parameters:

 .. code-block:: sh